uhop/node-re2/README.md

 ### Lookahead assertions

-`RE2` doesn't support lookahead assertions, which are ways to allow a matchin dependent on subsequent contents.
+`RE2` doesn't support lookahead assertions, which are ways to allow a matching dependent on subsequent contents.

 ```js
 /abc(?=def)/; // match abc only if it is followed by def